• Skip to primary navigation

 Instructions

 • Preheat oven to 350.
-Prick the pie shell a few times with a fork and bake for 5 minutes.
+Prick the pie shell all over (including the sides) several times with a fork and bake for 5 minutes (make sure the fork goes all the way through the dough, down to the pie plate).
 Remove from oven.

 • Add remaining ingredients to a mixing bowl.